 What To Feed To Children With Milk Allergy?

 A child on a dairy-free diet may be losing essential nutrients.
-However, you can offer a well-balanced dairy-free diet to mitigate the risk (6).
+However, you can offer a well-balanced dairy-free diet to mitigate the risk.
 Below are some foods that can nutritionally substitute dairy.

-- Plant-based milk alternatives: A child may not be able to have milk due to milk allergy, but they can consume fortified soy milk, rice milk, oat milk or flax milk, almond or cashew milk, and coconut milk if they are not allergic to any of these foods.
+- Plant-based milk alternatives: A child may not be able to have milk due to milk allergy, but they can consume fortified soy milk, rice milk, oat milk, flax milk, almond milk, cashew milk, hemp milk, and coconut milk if they are not allergic to any of these foods.

-- Meat, poultry, and fish: Lean meat, poultry, and fish are excellent sources of high-quality protein and micronutrients, such as calcium, vitamin A, D, B12, iron, zinc, and potassium (7).
+- Meat, poultry, and fish: Lean meat, poultry, and fish are excellent sources of high-quality protein and micronutrients, such as calcium, vitamin A, vitamin D, vitamin B12, iron, zinc, and potassium (6).
 You can offer these foods to your child as a part of a well-balanced diet.

-- Calcium-rich veggies and fruits: Kale, amaranth, broccoli, okra, and spinach are some calcium-rich veggies that can add color, flavor, texture, and valuable nutrients to your child’s diet (8).
-Similarly, rhubarb, blackberries, and kiwi fruit can be a healthy substitute for dairy products (9).
+- Calcium-rich veggies and fruits: Kale, amaranth, broccoli, okra, and spinach are some calcium-rich veggies that can add color, flavor, texture, and valuable nutrients to your child’s diet (7).
+Similarly, rhubarb, blackberries, and kiwi fruit can be healthy alternative sources of calcium that work as a substitute for dairy products (8).

 - Fortified foods: Fortified foods, such as fortified cereals and health drinks, can be added to a child’s diet.
 You can speak to a pediatrician who can recommend a fortified cereal or health drink based on your child’s age.